open-telemetry/opamp-spec/specification.md

 support the new capability.
 This field MUST be always set.

+An Agent MAY update any of its capabilities at any time after the first message.
+The server MUST respect the Agent's changes, ensuring that the subsequent messages are sent correctly.
+If the server sends a part of its messages corresponding to a capability the Agent doesn't support, the Agent SHOULD ignore it.

 ```protobuf
 enum AgentCapabilities {
     // The capabilities field is unspecified.